Valheim-Modding/Jotunn/README.md

 1. **Install BepInEx**
 Download [BepInEx](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/), extract everything inside `BepInEx_Valheim` into your Valheim folder (typically `C:\<PathToYourSteamLibary>\steamapps\common\Valheim`).

-2. **Install MMHookGen**
-This is a dependency for Jötunn.
-Download [MMHookGen](https://valheim.thunderstore.io/package/ValheimModding/HookGenPatcher/), extract the `config` and `patchers` folders into your `BepInEx` folder in your Valheim install.

 3. **Install Jötunn**
 Download from either Nexus/Thunderstore, extract the ZIP, and put the `Jotunn.dll` file inside the `plugins` folder in your Valheim install.